risafletcher/OSU-CS261/notes/module3.md

 - `peek()` - returns they value of the top item in the stack without removing it

 ### Implementing a Stack Using a Linked List
-A stack can be implemented using a singly-linked list, where the head of the list corresponds to the top of the stack.
+A stack can be implemented using a **singly-linked list**, where the head of the list corresponds to the top of the stack.
 A `push` operation would push a value to the top, or “head” of the linked list.
 Subsequently `pop` would remove the head of the linked list.

 ### Implementing a Stack Using a Dynamic Array
 When using a dynamic array as the underlying storage for a stack, it is easiest to use the end of the array to represent the head of the stack.
 This means we `push` and `pop` elements from the end of the array.